 1. Introduction

-Tourism is one of the biggest industries that experienced a 10-year period of sustained growth since the 2009 financial crisis until the Covid-19 outbreak in 2020.
-In 2018 tourism accounts for 10.4 percent of global GDP (WTTC 2020), with over 1.4 billion international tourists in 2018 (World Tourism Organization 2019).
-At the beginning of the covid-19 outbreak, in the first quarter of 2020, there was a decrease of 67 million international tourist arrivals , 80 US$ billion lost in exports and 100% destinations with travel restrictions.
+Tourism is one of the world’s largest industries.
+The sector experienced a 10-year period of sustained growth between the 2009 financial crisis and the COVID-19 outbreak in 2019.
+In 2018, tourism accounted for 10.4 percent of global GDP (WTTC 2020), with over 1.4 billion international tourists (World Tourism Organization 2019).
+However, in the early stages of the COVID-19 pandemic, in the first quarter of 2020, the number of international tourist arrivals dropped by 67 million; the loss of export earnings amounted to 80 billion USD and travel restrictions were imposed in 100% of global destinations.
 This is by far the worst result in the history of international tourism since 1950 (UNWTO 2020).
-According to UNWTO panel of experts a start of the recovery of international demand is expected to be mostly in 2021, while the recovery of the domestic demand have started already and supposed to be faster.
-In the meantime, the scope of domestic tourism is expected to increase even more than before the Covid-19 due to travel restriction .
-In 2019 domestic tourism was the leading form of tourism representing 71.3 percent of the total global tourism spending (WTTC 2020).
+According to a UNWTO panel of experts, the recovery of international demand is expected to begin in 2021, while domestic demand has already begun to pick up and will probably recover faster.
+In 2019, domestic tourism was the leading form of tourism representing 71.3 percent of total global tourism spending (WTTC 2020).
+Going forward, this figure is likely to increase even more due to the ongoing travel restrictions between countries around the world to curb the spread of the coronavirus.

-The covid-19 outbreak in 2020 may change the form of tourism as well.
-Considering risk management aspects, a blossom in independent tourism is expected in order to avoid exposure to large groups.
-Tourists will look for less visited sites, small accomodations, small restuarsrants and will try to minimize unnecessary contact with large crouds on restaurant and public transportion, for example by more nature based vacations (Wen, Kozak, Yang, & Liu, 2020).
-The tourism development and marketing managers need to be able to balance the distribution of touirsts all over the country, spesificaly for urban and rural sites.
-Therefore, understanding the tourist motivation for urban and rural tourism is essntail.
+The COVID-19 pandemic may change the form of tourism as well.
+In view of risk management concerns, independent tourism is expected to blossom because this type of travel experience allows people to avoid exposure to large groups.
+Tourists will look for less visited sites, smaller accommodation, and restaurants with lower capacity; vacationers will minimize unnecessary contact with crowds, especially in restaurants and on public transportation, and nature-based vacations will become more popular (Wen, Kozak, Yang, & Liu 2020).
+Tourism development and marketing managers need to be able to balance the distribution of tourists across a given country, specifically in urban and rural sites.
+Therefore, it is essential to understand the tourist’s motivations for choosing urban and/or rural tourism.

-UNWTO describes urban tourism as trips to cities or places with high population density.
-Since those trips are usually short (one to three days), urban tourism is closely linked to the short break market.
-Several researchers have tried to develop a framework for understanding urban tourism, which is highly important to cities' economies but also requires significant urban infrastructures.
-According to WTTC a research based on 73 cities found that cities are more reliant on international travel demand than wider economies.
-Urban tourism account of 44 percent of international tourism, with international visitor spending accounting for 45% of tourism spending, compared to 29% of the total global tourism spending in 2019 (world travel and tourism council WTTC 2020).
+UNWTO describes urban tourism as trips to cities or places with a high population density.
+Since these trips are usually short (one to three days), urban tourism is closely linked to the short break market.
+Several researchers have tried to develop a framework for understanding urban tourism, which is highly important to cities’ economies but also requires significant urban infrastructure.
+According to the World Travel and Tourism Council (WTTC), research based on 73 cities found that cities are more reliant on international travel demand than wider economies.
+Urban tourism accounts for 44 percent of international tourism, with international visitor spending representing 45% of tourism spending, compared to 29% of the total global tourism spending in 2019 (WTTC 2020).

-The terms ‘rural tourism’ and ‘countryside tourism’ are often used synonymously, and defined tourism that takes place in the countryside or a rural area.
-Moreover, Lane (1994) argued that rurality is the principal appeal and that as a concept can be connected to low population densities with open space and small-scale settlements, generally with less than 10,000 inhabitants.
-In addition, the land use is dominated by farming, forestry and natural areas.
+The terms ‘rural tourism’ and ‘countryside tourism’ are often used synonymously to define tourism activities that take place in the countryside or rural areas.
+Lane (1994) argued that rurality is the principal appeal and that as a concept can be connected to low population densities with open space and small-scale settlements, generally with fewer than 10,000 inhabitants.
+In such places, the land use is dominated by farming, forestry and natural areas.

-Tourism can not be categorized as urban or rural site, as Patmor (1983 P 122) claimed that "no sharp discontinuity between urban and rural resources for recreation, but rather a complete continuum from local park to remote mountain pick".
-In particular, Hall and Page (2014) emphasize the concept of an urban-rural continuum as a means of establishing differing degrees of rurality and the essential qualities of ‘ruralness’.
+In tourism, however, it is in reality difficult to distinctly categorize destinations as either ‘urban’ or ‘rural’.
+Patmor (1983, 122) claimed that there is “no sharp discontinuity between urban and rural resources for recreation, but rather a complete continuum from local park to remote mountain peak”.
+In particular, Hall and Page (2014) emphasized the concept of an urban-rural continuum as a means of establishing differing degrees of rurality and the essential qualities of ‘ruralness‘.